 The ten pillar lane is living proof of how “A Necessary Evil-Urbanisation” consumed the ancient town leaving only traces of it behind.

-What are your thoughts on Madurai?
+What do you think of our Madurai Travel Blog?
 Let us know in the comment section below.